-o discussion of German Zweifechten would be complete without a reference to the oddest sort of combat seen in the Fechtbücher: A duel between a man and a woman, in which the man was shown standing in a waist-deep hole with a club in one hand and his other tied behind his back.
-The woman is shown standing outside of the hole with a rock tied in a cloth veil.
+N o discussion of German Zweifechten would be complete without a reference to the oddest sort of combat seen in the Fechtbücher: A duel between a man and a woman, with the man shown standing in a waist-deep hole with a club in one hand and his other tied behind his back, and the woman shown standing outside of the hole with a rock tied in a cloth veil.

-Notwithstanding the movie industry or the desperate ef-

-forts of revisionist historians to prove women engaged in organized or formal combat in the Middle Ages, the cultural mores of the time absolutely forbade such things.
+Notwithstanding the movie industry or the desperate efforts of revisionist historians to prove women engaged in organized or formal combat in the Middle Ages, the cultural mores of the time absolutely forbade such things.
 At the same time, popular entertainments of the time enjoyed role-switching themes for metaphoric or humorous purposes, such as when mock tournaments would be staged in which young men would pretend to besiege a castle defended by girls dressed as men.
 Thus, the existence of this kind of myth should not be surprising, even though responsible research can find no evidence for any such activity.